JeffreySarnoff/TIME/Notes/FromBefore/LessonsLearned.md

 (UTC, timechange, isDST, zone) and converting to local time when show()ing it.
 >
 > Indexing each timezone in the iana database requires 9 bits.
->  Encoding timechange to/from UT in 15min increments requres another 8 bits
+>  Encoding timechange to/from UT in 15min increments requres another 8 or 9 bits
-(9 if timechange is for Standard Time and a separate bit is used to reflect DST --
+>  (9 if timechange is for STD time and a separate DST active bit is used)
-   a more flexible representation).
+>
 > An implementation, might use 16 msbs for maskable timezone, and
-16 lsbs for timechange in, say, 4sec units + DST bit.
+> 16 lsbs for timechange in, say, 4sec units + DST bit.

 #### (4) Leap seconds exist.
 > Most datetime systems ignore them for speed, which is ok
-only if the user does not care about timespans that resolve < 1min.
+> only if the user does not care about timespans that resolve < 1min.

 #### (5) Use integer types/structures with proper algorithms
 >  They generate safer, faster, and more robust for datetime representation.